ctgpost/bdtpro/VERCEL_DEPLOYMENT.md

 CORS_ORIGINS=https://your-app-name.vercel.app
 ```

+### Step 5: Supabase Configuration

+Before deploying, you need to set up your Supabase project:

+1. Create a new Supabase project at [supabase.com](https://supabase.com)
+2. Get your database connection string from the Supabase dashboard
+3. Add the connection string as DATABASE_URL in Vercel environment variables

-### ধাপ ৫: Deployment
+### Step 6: Deployment

-1. "Deploy" বাটন ক্লিক করুন
+1. Click "Deploy" button
-2. Build process সম্পূর্ণ হওয়ার জন্য অপেক্ষা করুন (৫-১�� মিনিট)
+2. Wait for build process to complete (5-10 minutes)
-3. Deployment সফল হলে আপনার app URL পাবেন
+3. You'll get your app URL when deployment is successful

 ## 🔧 Post-Deployment Configuration

-### Database Setup
+### Database Initialization

-For PostgreSQL database:

-1. Set up a PostgreSQL database (you can use services like Supabase, Railway, or any PostgreSQL provider)
-2. Add the database connection details in Vercel environment variables
-3. The application will automatically initialize the database tables on first access
+The application will automatically create the necessary tables when it first starts.
+However, you may need to ensure your Supabase database allows the required operations.

 ### Default Login Credentials